 For the crust:

-- In a bowl mix butter and sugar with a wooden spoon or handheld electric mixer.
+- In a bowl mix 1 cup butter and ½ cup sugar with a whisk or handheld electric mixer.

-- Add flour and salt in two or three additions, mixing well.
+- Add 2 cups flour and large pinch of salt in two or three additions, mixing well.
 It will all come together in a shabby ball.
 Be sure the flour is well mixed and no dry patches remain.
+If using the electric mixer, do so at the lowest speed.

 - Refrigerate for at least 30 minutes.

-- Bake the dough for 15 or 20 minutes, until beginning to color.
+- Bake the dough for about 15 minutes, until beginning to color.
+Don't bake it all the way through.

 For the topping: